Understanding Bloating: How the GI Map Test Can Help

 What Is The GI Map Test?

-Unlike basic stool testing, GI-MAP provides a deeper understanding of how the gut microbiome is functioning.
+Unlike basic stool testing, the GI MAP provides a deeper understanding of how the gut microbiome is functioning.

 What Can a GI Map Tell You About Your Bloating?